Dahbani1/Compi-project-_-DOT/Readme.md

 #### **1- Training Phase (Offline Phase)**
 1. **Encode Images**: Extracts feature representations from images.
 2. **Compute the OT Operator**: Learns the optimal transport mapping between noisy and clean images.
-3. **Apply the OT Transformer**: Transforms new images based on the learned mapping.

 #### **2- Inference Phase (Testing Phase)**
-- Utilizes the pre-trained model to perform **predictions on new images**.
-- Evaluates the quality of restoration on clean, noisy, and restored test images.
+1. **Apply the OT Transformer**: Use the trained model to transform a new image based on the learned optimal transport mapping.
+2. **Visualize the results**: Display the transformed image to analyze qualitative performance.
+3. **Plot the perception-distortion curve**: Evaluate the model by testing different values of **α** and plotting the trade-off between perceptual quality and distortion.

 ---

 ### **Testing Approach**
-We evaluate the pipeline using a **pre-trained Variational Autoencoder (VAE)**, following a reference research paper.
+We evaluate the pipeline using a **pre-trained Variational Autoencoder (VAE)** (stabilityai/sd-vae-ft-ema).
 The testing includes:
 - **Paired image testing**: Using corresponding noisy and clean images.
 - **Unpaired image testing**: Testing on unseen images to evaluate generalization.